godaddy/gasket/packages/gasket-intl/README.md

 This function loops through the module names provided and reads the locale files for each of those identifiers and saves them in the Redux store.
-Typically, the `withLocaleRequired` hoc would handle this under the hood if you are working within components.
-If you need to access these translation strings outside of a component, you can call this function directly to load them into state.
+Typically, `withLocaleRequired` would handle this under the hood if you are working within components, but if you need to access these translation strings outside of a component, you can call this function directly to load them into state.

 ```js